 - Mix and Match.
 Find elements that works between Tangles so that there is a common ground between them.
 Find in your next Tangle something that respond to the one you just drew.
 Is there a round-ish shape in common?
 Or do they both have lines that can connect somehow?

-- Compose your tile so that the whole composition feel balanced.
-Do you have a busy area so now you need something less crowded?
-Do you need to leave some white space, some breathing room in your tile ?
+- Compose your tiles so that the overall composition is balanced.
+Do you have a very busy part of your area, so perhaps you need something less cluttered for the rest?
+Do you need to leave a little white space, a little breathing space in your tile?

 How do I choose the next Tangle?